 Due to the danger of the job and high liability, hazmat drivers are among the highest-paid truck drivers.
 Drivers need special endorsements on top of their CDL.
 A hazmat endorsement will allow you to transport hazardous materials.
 To drive a tanker, you will need either an N endorsement to haul over 1,000 gallons or an X endorsement which gives you both the N endorsement and the hazmat endorsement.

-While some tanker drivers aren’t hauling dangerous materials — they’re hauling supplies like milk or water — hauling liquids can be difficult to transport so drivers typically earn on average $88,824 per year.
+While some tanker drivers aren’t hauling dangerous materials — they’re hauling supplies like milk or water — hauling liquids can be difficult to transport, so drivers earn more.

 Related: Are you cut out for hauling hazardous materials?